bitnami/containers/containers/pgbouncer/README.md

   bitnami/pgbouncer:latest
 ```

+## Other options

+- `PGBOUNCER_IGNORE_STARTUP_PARAMETERS`: you can use this to set `ignore_startup_parameters` in the auto-generated `pgbouncer.ini`.
+This can be useful for solving certain connection issues.
+See https://www.pgbouncer.org/config.html for more details.

 ## Initializing a new instance

 When the container is launched, it will execute the files with extension `.sh` located at `/docker-entrypoint-initdb.d`.